Agnieszka Chacinska

 Professor Agnieszka Chacińska is the group leader and director of IMol, the institute of Polish Academy of Sciences.
 Her research group has a particular interest in the biochemistry of cells and molecular aspects of cell biology.

-Projects in first call:
+Projects in fifth call:

-Mechanisms of protein transport into mitochondria
+Structural mechanisms of protein transport into mitochondria

 Short Biography